kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

    :include-source:
    :align: center

 The plot shows two sets of contours.
-The first set is to plot all contours in a straightforward way.
-The second is to plot annotated contours.
+The first step is to plot all contours in a straightforward way.
+The second is to plot contours with annotation.
 For this second set we don't see any contours if a label could not be fitted that's why we first plot all the contours.
 Note that now we can use the properties methods for single contours because we can identify these contours by their corresponding level.